code-with-amitk/Code-examples/System-Design/Scalable/Distributed_Downloading_Systems/README.md

 ## Distributed/Collaborative Downloading Systems
 - **What?**
-  - n number of users(in nearby area) downloads chunks of Huge file(Eg: Movie video, TV Serial Video) and share fragment among them.
+  - n number of users(in nearby area/Domain) downloads a Huge file(Eg: Movie video, TV Serial Video) collaborativly by sharing fragment among them.
 User-1 downloads fragment-1, user-2=fragment-2 so on and share with each other to complete the file.
   - Integrity is provided using any of Hashing algorithms.
 SHA3/SHA2 etc.
 - **Advantages?**
   - *1.* A low bandwidth user can download file quickly.